 These Internal IPP extensions are used to map vendor specific PPD options to an independent common denominator.
-They are never send to CUPS as print job descriptor as such.
+They are never send to CUPS as print job descriptors.

 L.1.1.1. org.savapage-finishings-staple

 Staple positions are specified with respect to portrait media orientation.
 See RFC38063.